 Has this ever happened to you?
 You open the refrigerator to pull out salad greens to get dinner on the table, only to reach in and discover a wilted, slimy mess.

-That romaine, iceberg or bag of pre-washed salad mix can’t be more than a few weeks old but there it is—and into the garbage, it goes.
+That romaine, iceberg or bag of pre-washed salad mix can’t be more than a week old but there it is—and into the garbage, it goes.
 And don’t we hate when that happens!

 Here’s the story: Christine Gallary, TheKitchn editor-at-large, was determined to put an end to the mystery and myriad tips out there for storing salad greens by taking the three most popular methods and putting them to the test.
 The goal was to discover once and for all if the way we store fresh greens matters in the long run.
 She used a large bag of pre-washed mesclun for the test.

 Method 1: Paper towel, plastic bag, no air